 When I met with Mammut during Summer OR 2015, little did they know that they were going to blow my mind.
 Why deal with a pack to carry your things when you could have a chalk bag to eliminate most of your carry needs?
-Internally, Mammut has debuted prototypes of this carry all chalk bag, but this past season was when they put the idea to fruition.
-The Mammut Multi Pitch Chalk Bag is a brilliant piece of gear for when you’re way off the deck.
+Internally, Mammut has debuted prototypes of this carry all chalk bag, but this summer 2014 was when they put the idea to fruition.
+The Mammut Multipitch Chalk Bag is a brilliant piece of gear for when you’re way off the deck.

-The downside of having a lot of stuff in your chalk bag pockets is that the inside of the chalk bag kinda collapses in on itself.
-When you’re reaching in for more chalk, that’s a little more resistance before reaching that fluffy white stuff.
-Not exactly ideal when you’re hundreds of feet off the deck, maybe soloing something cool and your hands are getting really sweaty out of fear.
-It’s not a deal breaker, but something to keep in mind when loading up the chalk bag.
+The downside of having a lot of stuff in the pockets is the inside of the bag collapses in.
+When you’re reaching to chalk up, that’s a little more resistance before reaching that fluffy white stuff.
+It’s not exactly ideal when you’re cruxing hundreds of feet off the deck.
+And it’s definitely not ideal when you’re soloing something cool and your hands are getting really sweaty.
+I don’t consider it a deal breaker, but something to keep in mind when loading up the chalk bag.

 I’ve yet to use the bungee straps at the bottom of the bag.
 I don’t quite trust myself with not losing a jacket just aimlessly hanging out there.